Center-for-Research-Libraries/crl-serials-validator/README.md

 ### ISSN Database

 The project can use, but does not require, data from the ISSN International Centre stored in an SQLite database.
 Users outside of CRL will need a separate license from the ISSN International Centre to use ISSN data.
-Instructions on creating the ISSN database from raw ISSN MARC data will be included in a future version of the CRL Serials Validator.
+Tools for creating a database from raw ISSN MARC data will be included in a future version of the CRL Serials Validator.

 ### Planned updates